Analysis | For the Nationals, Josh Bell and Kyle Schwarber can’t debut soon enough

 The Nationals are banking on the latter.
 The early results should turn up soon.

-“It’s just a matter of [hits] falling and getting that weight off your shoulders,” Turner said Sunday when asked if missed chances — a whole lot them — were caused by bad luck or poor execution.
-“But it’s still early.
-We’ve got a lot of time.”
+“We just got to relax, go out there and do the little things, and move the baseball around,” Martinez said after a 3-0 loss to the Dodgers on Sunday.
+“I mean, it’s going to happen.
+We get those bigger guys in the middle of our lineup back.”

-Again, it was easy to say “it’s still early” and “we’ve got a lot of time” when the team is nearing full strength.
-That it was game six on April 11 was another reason to avoid the panic button.
-But the Nationals’ prospective lineups are way different from what faced the Dodgers’ stacked rotation.
-Starters Walker Buehler, Julio Urías and Clayton Kershaw picked on a team that was a shell of what Washington expected at the end of spring training.
+Again, it was easy to say “it’s still early” and “we’ve got a lot of time” when the team is nearing full strength in Game 6 on April 11.
+The Nationals’ prospective lineups are way different from what faced the Dodgers’ stacked rotation.
+Starters Walker Buehler, Julio Urías and Clayton Kershaw picked on a shell of the team Washington expected to be at the end of spring training.
 Here’s the order that matched up with Kershaw on Sunday:

 Victor Robles CF